ldgallery/ldgallery/compiler/ldgallery.1.md

 tags
 : List of tags for the item.
-  Tag groups can be defined using prefixes separated by "." (dot).
+  Tag groups can be defined using prefixes separated by ":" (colon).
   Tags specified in a directory metadata sidecar are applied to all items within that directory.